modelscope/data-juicer/docs/DeveloperGuide.md

             # ... (same as above)
     ```

-    - If the operator processes data in batches rather than a single sample, it is necessary to declare `self._batched_op = True`.
+    - If an operator takes one sample as input and produces multiple samples, the input and output need to be batched together by declaring `self._batched_op = True`.
+This feature is currently only supported by mapper operators.
     ```python
     # ... (same as above)